IEA (2019), "China Power System Transformation", IEA, Paris https://www.iea.org/reports/china-power-system-transformation

+Figure 6.
 Benefits and costs of different advanced power system flexibility options, SDS, 2035

 Working in concert, these options can greatly improve the match between wind and solar PV supply and electricity demand.
 Indeed, the modelling analysis finds that these options can substantially reduce the need for flexible power generation – by 300 GW, or 30% of the total installed fossil fuel generation capacity under the SDS in 2035.

 The use of advanced flexibility options is found to be highly cost-effective compared to the SDS without their presence.
 Using these options to their maximum potential could lead to total net savings of USD 64 billion annually.
 This considers both reduced operating costs (including CO2 emission costs at a price of USD 100/tonne) and avoided capital costs for power plants.
 This number accounts for the investment required to install advanced flexibility capabilities.

 Increasing power system flexibility beyond readily available options, such as coal power plants, is thus one of the most important priorities for facilitating the rapid transformation of the power system towards higher proportions of variable generation.